 Broader Implications: Person Activity Fit

-Recent evidence for nostalgia’s benefits in vulnerable populations has raised the prospect of clinical interventions (Layous et al., 2022; Wildschut & Sedikides, 202a,b2b).
+Recent evidence for nostalgia’s benefits in vulnerable populations has raised the prospect of clinical interventions (Layous et al., 2022; Wildschut & Sedikides, 2023a,b).
 In their positive activity model, Lyubomirsky and Layous (2013) proposed that interventions aimed at increasing well-being will be successful to the extent that they are suited to the person engaging in them (i.e., if there is optimal person-activity fit; see also Schmader & Sedikides, 2018).
 Supporting this idea, research indicates that, when an activity feels natural and enjoyable, people are more likely to persist in it beyond the prescribed intervention period (Sheldon & Lyubomirsky, 2006) and to maintain their well-being benefits over time (Proyer et al., 2015).
 Our findings add weight to this argument.
 The activity of remembering a nostalgic (compared to ordinary) event from one’s past decreased agency to a greater extent among high (than low) narcissists, with ensuing psychological costs to life meaning, self-esteem, optimism, and inspiration.
-The implication is that interventions should aim to achieve optimal person-activity fit by pre-screening for narcissism, depending on what the main focus of the intervention is (e.g., to increase communion, in which case both high and low narcissists will reap all benefits, or to decrease agency, in which case low narcissists will reap all benefits but high narcissists will reap only some of them).
+The implication is that interventions should aim to achieve optimal person-activity fit by pre-screening for narcissism, depending on what is the main focus of the intervention: to increase communion (in which case both high and low narcissists will primarily reap benefits) or to decrease agency (in which case low narcissists will primarily reap benefits, but the consequences for high narcissists will be mixed)?

 Experiment 2 findings showcase the potential of nostalgia as an intervention for high narcissists.
 These individuals habitually focus on the self and agency, with relatively little concern for others or communion (Sedikides, 2021; Sheldon et al., 2020).
 In nostalgizing, high narcissists viewed communion as more important, and agency as less important, while still deriving benefits from nostalgia.
 The negative effect of nostalgia on life meaning, self-esteem, optimism, and inspiration via decreased agency was offset and, in the case of life meaning, dominated by the positive effect of nostalgia on these benefits via increased communion.
 Thus, nostalgia seems to be a promising way of enhancing communion and attenuating agency among high narcissists.